navreeetkaur/machine-learning-algorithms/README.md

 # classifiers-ell409

 This project consists of the tasks of building up different kinds of classifiers on various example datasets.
-PFA : Detailed report for data analysis on FMNIST, Railway Data, Health Data and RIver Data.
+PFA : Detailed report for data analysis on FMNIST, Railway Data, Health Data and River Data.

 We have implemented following types of Classification schemes for each problem